What Happens When You Keep Suppressing Your Emotions

 - Choose one next step, such as journaling, asking for time, setting a boundary, or speaking to someone safe.

-A 2017 randomized study found that mindfulness led to greater sadness recovery than suppression during emotion regulation tasks source.
-One simple way to try it: sit on a kitchen chair, feel your feet on the floor, and name what is here.
+A 2017 randomized study found that mindfulness led to greater sadness recovery than suppression during emotion regulation tasks PubMed research.
+One simple way to try it is the Elevator Pause: stand still on a landing, notice one body signal, and silently name the feeling without fixing it yet.
 The broader mindful living guide offers more everyday mindfulness examples.

 Four mistakes in dangers of suppressing emotions tips